Skip to main content

 #

-What’s the difference between taverna and restaurant?
+What’s the difference between a taverna and a restaurant?

 #